gregorriegler/seamer/README.md

 -----------------------

 A refactoring tool for Java, designed to help and get _blackboxes_ under test to enable safe refactorings.
-Works with pure functions as well with those with side-effects.
+Works with pure functions as well as with impure ones.
 One seam per class is currently supported.

 Inspired by https://github.com/testdouble/suture